GEWIS/aurora-core/src/modules/auth/integration/README.md

 the core, which you can use in all following communication.
 You can also use the cookie to connect to SocketIO.

 However, to ease the integration process, `IntegrationUsers` are also able to authenticate themselves by using HTTP headers.
-Simply put the API key in the `X-API-Key` header of every request to authenticate that single HTTP request.
+Simply put the API key in the `x-api-key` header of every request to authenticate that single HTTP request.
 For integrations, this is the preferred authentication method.

 ## Authorization